-Harry staggered into the study and slumped into the chair.
-He leant his head back and released a long sigh.
+Harry staggered into the study and slumped into the chair, leaning his head back and releasing a long sigh.
 ‘I’m still tired.’

 ‘You slept for almost ten hours.’
 Salazar cracked a broad grin and poked his snake’s nose, snatching his finger out the way of its tongue.
 ‘But you did very well, Harry.
 Well done.’

 ‘Not well enough.’
 Harry dragged himself out of his chair.
 ‘Fleur arrives in London today.
 I really need to find some sort of bribe to distract her until she’s calmed down enough not to melt my face off.’

 Salazar snorted.
 ‘I like this girl of yours.’

 ‘So do I.’ Harry murmured.
 ‘Enough to stake my face on the slim hope her love of cake will outweigh her desire to immediately immolate me.’

 ‘My wife would’ve understood.’
 Salazar cackled.
 ‘But she would’ve made sure I felt every iota of her anger all the same.’

 ‘Yes,’ Slytherin snarked.
 ‘Now, tell me about this witch you killed?
 How powerful was she?’